agnescameron/teaching-site/_posts/parsons/lab/2020-01-31-html-basics.md

 {{page.description}}

 Why is writing HTML like building a house?
-Structure is important!
-It's a system of layout and typesetting that should be understood and appreciated in its own right, before we more onto using frameworks like CSS to move things around.
+Structure is important: you have to lay the foundations before you start decorating, and be careful when you want to add an extension!
+A little HTML can go a long way, and getting it right can save you hassle later on.

 **class plan:**
 * 30 minutes -- show and tell